jlevy/kmd/README.md

 ## What is kmd?

-Kmd (“Knowledge comMand Line”) is a power tool to help you with practical knowledge tasks and for the exploration of what's possible with the myriad of AI tools we now have.
+Kmd (“Knowledge comMand Line”) is a power tool for practical knowledge tasks.
+It’s an early prototype for the exploration of what’s possible with the myriad of AI tools we now have.

 Kmd makes it easier to use APIs and tools such as **OpenAI GPT-4o and o1**, **Anthropic Claude 3.5**, **Groq Llama 3.1** (and any others via **LiteLLM**), **Deepgram**, **LlamaIndex**, **ChromaDB**, and any other Python tools.

-Use commands to transcribe videos, summarize and organize transcripts and notes, extract concepts, check citations, convert notes to PDFs or beautifully formatted HTML, or perform numerous other content-related tasks.
+Use commands to transcribe videos, summarize and organize transcripts and notes, write blog posts, extract or visualize concepts, check citations, convert notes to PDFs or beautifully formatted HTML, or perform numerous other content-related tasks possible by orchestrating AI tools in the right ways.

 The goals of Kmd are:

-- **Make simple tasks simple:** Doing a simple thing should be as easy as running a single command (not clicking through a dozen menus).
+- **Make simple tasks simple:** Doing a simple thing (like transcribing a video or proofreading a document) should be as easy as running a single command (not clicking through a dozen menus).
-  Telling someone how to do something by telling them the command, instead of sharing a Loom video or a complex prompt.
+  We should be able to tell someone how to do something just by telling them the command, instead of sharing a complex prompt or a tutorial video on how to use several apps.

-- **Make complex tasks possible:** Highly complex tasks and workflows should be easy to assemble (and rerun if they need to be automated) by adding new actions and combining them with existing actions.
+- **Make complex tasks possible:** Highly complex tasks and workflows should be easy to assemble (and rerun if they need to be automated) by adding new primitive actions and combining primitive actions into more complex workflows.
-  Almost anything should be extensible.

-- **Work well with other tools:** Using this tool shouldn't mean you can't use other tools, too.
+  Any step should be as extensible with arbitrary code when needed.

+- **Augment human skills and judgement:** Some agent-style tools aim for pure automation.
+  But even with powerful LLMs and tools, full automation is rare.
+  Invariably, the best results come from human review wherever it's needed—experimenting with different models and prompts, looking at what works, focusing expert human attention in the right places.
+  The most flexible tools augment, not replace, your ability to review and manipulate information.

-- **Allow you to iterate quickly on your documents, data, and workflows:** We have so many powerful APIs, models, libraries, and tools now—but the real bottleneck is in figuring out how to use them in the right ways.
+- **Accelerate discovery of the workflows that work best:** We have so many powerful APIs, models, libraries, and tools now—but the real bottleneck is in discovering and then orchestrating the right workflows with the right inputs, models, prompts, and human assistance.
-  To do that we need to experiment with practical workflows without waiting for engineers or designers (or LLM agents) to build our tools.
+  Anyone should be able to discover new steps and workflows without waiting on engineers or designers.

-- **Be self-reflective:** All of this should make work easier for LLMs too.
-  Kmd should understand and enhance itself to better help you.
+- **Be self-reflective:** Kmd should understand and be able to enhance itself.
+  If a tool like this can assist humans, it will also augment the power of LLMs to automate and orchestrate complex tasks.
-  With better primitives, we get smarter—and LLMs get smarter, too.
+  Better tools make LLMs smarter, too.

 ## Why a New Command Line?

-It may be better to call Kmd a "shell" since it is actually evolving into far more than a command line.
+It may be better to call Kmd a “shell” since it is actually evolving into more than a command line.
-It's more like a first step toward an item-based information operating sytem—an alternate, more flexible UX and information architecture for tasks that manipulate content.
+It's more like a first step toward an item-based information operating system—an alternate, more flexible UX and information architecture for tasks that manipulate content.

 The classic Unix-style command line has been the Swiss Army knife for savvy developers for decades.
+(The still widely used bash shell was released 35 years ago!)

 Like many developers, I love the terminal (I even wrote a popular [guide on it](https://github.com/jlevy/the-art-of-command-line), with millions of readers).